NahidAhmed47/react-popupkit/README.md

 # react-popupkit

-A lightweight and easy-to-use react component for creating functional popup without managing state or function handling. just call the component, apply your styles, and enjoy optimized magical `popup`.
+A lightweight and easy-to-use react component for creating functional popup without managing state or function handling.
+Just call the component, apply your styles, and enjoy optimized magical `popup`.

 ## Features